What You Will Learn

 Your course media will now be delivered via download.
 The media files for class can be large, some in the 40 - 50 GB range.
 You need to allow plenty of time for the download to complete.
 Internet connections and speed vary greatly and are dependent on many different factors.
 Therefore, it is not possible to give an estimate of the length of time it will take to download your materials.
 Please start your course media downloads as you get the link.
 You will need your course media immediately on the first day of class.
 Waiting until the night before the class starts to begin your download has a high probability of failure.
 SANS has begun providing printed materials in PDF form.
 Additionally, certain classes are using an electronic workbook in addition to the PDFs.
 The number of classes using eWorkbooks will grow quickly.
 In this new environment, we have found that a second monitor and/or a tablet device can be useful by keeping the class materials visible while the instructor is presenting or while you are working on lab exercises.

 Just recently I came across a case where analysts restaged a machine an EDR alerted on.
-A classical incident Response investigation using a major EDR did not render any usefull results.
-2 months later the EDR raised the same alert, but this time on a number of machines.
-I chose to acquire the memory image of the suspisious process.
+A classical incident response investigation using a major EDR did not render any useful results.
+Two months later the EDR raised the same alert, but this time on a number of machines.
+I chose to acquire the memory image of the suspicious process.
 Simple string analysis on the dump revealed what kind of malware it was within minutes.

 Large-scale investigations also come with non-technical requirements like ways to collaborate analyzing the same evidence.
 We will cover that part as well.